Hockey Night in Canada: October 11, 2008–2014: Canadian Gold arr. Oberst

 The two finalists—Burke's "Sticks to the Ice" and Oberst's "Canadian Gold"—were announced on October 9, 2008.
 On October 11, after a final round of voting, "Canadian Gold" was announced by Don Cherry on Scotiabank Hockey Tonight as the new HNIC theme.
 Oberst received $100,000 plus 50 percent of the song's royalties, the other half of which would be donated to minor hockey.
 The CBC received exclusive rights to the song for three years, and renewed its rights for the 2011–2012 season.

-2014–present: Canadian Gold arr.
+2014–2026: Canadian Gold arr.
 Herberman

-A re-orchestrated version of the theme was introduced for the 2014–15 season, arranged and orchestrated by John Herberman and recorded in Toronto by a 50-piece orchestra.
+A re-orchestrated version of the theme was introduced for the 2014–15 season amid the program's move to Sportsnet, arranged and orchestrated by John Herberman and recorded in Toronto by a 50-piece orchestra.
 Herberman also created an extensive library of new stings and bumpers derived from the main theme.

 Awards

-Hockey Night in Canada has received four Gemini Awards from six nominations, mostly for Ron MacLean:
+Hockey Night in Canada received four Gemini Awards from six nominations, mostly for Ron MacLean: